JD Degree in California Overview

 At the San Francisco Law School (SFLS), we believe dedication, leadership, and a commitment to advocacy and justice is foundational in every successful lawyer.
-We also believe there should be no barriers to advocacy—so we’ve tailored our legal studies to be accessible to all.
+We also believe there should be no barriers to advocacy, so we’ve tailored our legal studies to be accessible to all.

+Our JD Programs provide the legal education students need to succeed in their future careers.
 Through extensive coursework in torts, legal writing, criminal and evidence procedure, research, and more, you will gain a deep understanding of a wide variety of legal principles that will arm you with the knowledge and skills you’ll need to confidently take on the bar, practice law, and make a lasting impact as an advocate for your community.

 Faculty and Admissions